-Sangay Architects offers bamboo, ‘a poor man’s timber,’ for the royalties
+Sangay Architects offers bamboo, ‘a poor man’s timber,’ for royalty

 Sangay Architects utilized bamboo as a primary material in MLR Polo Pavilion for the 2019 South East Asian Games Polo event